chuwilliamson/AIEResearch/README.md

 ## How to contribute.

-Create a local branch of the type of project you are working on.
+ 1.Create a local branch of the type of project you are working on.
-Provide "enough" documentation to support a merge request.
+ 2.Provide "enough" documentation to support a merge request.
-Make a pull request to whichever branch you copied.
+ 3.Make a pull request to whichever branch you copied.